 - It is expensive

 2. Morakniv Companion Spark Knife: Best Compact Fixed Blade Survival Knife

 If you want a compact fixed knife that doesn’t compromise performance, we present the Morakniv Companion Spark knife.

-This budget-friendly knife features a 3.9″ blade that is made out of Stainless Steel, which makes it quite tough to handle activities such as carving and food prep.
-The upper edge of the blade of the knife is unpolished and angled at 90 degrees to make it easy for you to start a fire with the fire starter which comes along with the knife.
+This budget-friendly knife features a 3.9″ blade made of Stainless Steel, making it quite tough to handle activities such as carving and food prep.
+The upper edge of the blade of the knife is unpolished and angled at 90 degrees to make it easy for you to start a fire with the fire starter that comes along with the knife.

 It features a rubberized grip that is designed with a gentle swell to give you a comfortable and secure grip.
 The rounded shape of the handle reinforces this secure grip.